-For American’s ice cream is one of our favorite desserts.
+For Americans, ice cream is one of our favorite desserts.
 Who doesn’t remember going to an ice cream stand on a warm summer's night ready to make what seemed to be the most important decision of the day; what flavor should I have?
 With all the nostalgia around ice cream, it may be surprising to learn that the sweet treat did not originate in America.
 Ice cream has been made and consumed long before the thought of a New World.

 Then there was the creation of the ice cream cone.
-Many are involved, in their own way, but each of them lead to the ultimate success of the cone.
+Many are involved in their way, but each leads to the cone's ultimate success.
 Antonio Valvana, an ice cream manufacturer in England, is said to have created an ice cream cone biscuit around 1901.
-Italo Marchiony, an ice cream vender in New York City, is said to have invented the cone that we are all familiar with and even had it patented in 1903.
-Yet, the popularity of the cone was not until the famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, hamburger…).
-Ernest Hamwi, a Syrian concession vendor, was making a fried dough type dessert called a zalabia next to an ice cream vender, Arnold Fornachou.
-Fornachou, one of the 50 ice cream vendor's at the Fair, was so busy that they ran out dishes.
-Hamwi whipped up a waffle and curled it like a cornucopia for the ice cream customers, it was a match made in dessert heaven.
+Italo Marchiony, an ice cream vendor in New York City, is said to have invented the cone that we are all familiar with and even had it patented in 1903.
+Yet, the popularity of the cone was not until the famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, and hamburger…).
+Ernest Hamwi, a Syrian concession vendor, made a fried dough dessert called a labia next to an ice cream vendor, Arnold Fornachou.
+Fornachou, one of the 50 ice cream vendors at the Fair, was so busy that they ran out of dishes.
+Hamwi whipped up a waffle and curled it like a cornucopia for the ice cream customers; it was a match made in dessert heaven.
 The combination was referred to as the World’s Fair Cornucopia.
-The success from the Fair encouraged Hamwi to start his own business, the Missouri Cone Company (later known as the Western Cone Company).
-An inventor from Pittsburgh, PA, Leonard Westling invented and patented the cone shaper in 1909.
+The success of the Fair encouraged Hamwi to start his own business, the Missouri Cone Company (later known as the Western Cone Company).
+An inventor from Pittsburgh, PA, Leonard Westling, invented and patented the cone shaper in 1909.
 In 1924 Carl Taylor from Cleveland patented the ice cream cone rolling machine.
-That same year, cone production reaches a staggering 245 million.The largest ice cream cone manufacture today is about an hour north of Pittsburgh, in a town called Hermitage.
-The Joy Cone Company bakes over 1.5 billion cones a year, and ships their edible vessel worldwide.
+That same year, cone production reached a staggering 245 million.
+Today's largest ice cream cone manufacturer is about an hour north of Pittsburgh, in a town called Hermitage.
+The Joy Cone Company bakes over 1.5 billion cones annually and ships their edible vessel worldwide.